pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

-In this mode, multiple different external-provisioner instances run in the cluster and collaboratively need to update `CSIStorageInfo`.
-CSICapacity just has one entry with the empty storage class name.
-Each external-provisioner is responsible for one `CSIStorageClassInfo` entry with a node selector that matches the node name.
+In this mode, multiple different external-provisioner instances run in the cluster and collaboratively need to update `CSIDriver.Status`.
+There is a single `CSIStorage` with one pool per node.
+Each external-provisioner is responsible for one `CSIStoragePool` entry with a `NodeList` that picks the node on which the driver and the external-provisioner run.

-A CSI driver using this mode has to implement the CSI controller service and the GetCapacity call, which will be called with empty GetCapacityRequest (no capabilities, no parameters, no topology).
+A CSI driver using this mode has to implement the CSI controller service and its `GetCapacity` call, which will be called with empty `GetCapacityRequest` (no capabilities, no parameters, no topology).

-This mode of operation is expected to be used by drivers that really need to track capacity per node; in that case, `CSIStorageClassInfo` has to grow linearly with the number of nodes where the driver runs.
+This mode of operation is expected to be used by drivers that really need to track capacity per node; in that case, `CSIStorage` has to grow linearly with the number of nodes where the driver runs.

 #### Central provisioning